 Managing Attorney, Davies & Associates India · Mumbai (BKC)

-Sukanya leads the firm's India practice from the Mumbai office and oversees L-1 case strategy and client work through the Mumbai office — from initial eligibility review and corporate-structure analysis, through Form I-129 preparation, to in-person consular interview preparation at our BKC office.
+Sukanya leads the firm's India practice from the Mumbai office and oversees L-1 case strategy and client work — from initial eligibility review and corporate-structure analysis, through Form I-129 preparation, to consular interview preparation at our BKC office.
 She advises Mumbai-based business owners, multinational executives, and founders on L-1A, L-1B, new office, and refused-petition recovery cases.

 Working with the U.S. team: Sukanya works alongside Davies & Associates Chairman Mark I. Davies, Esq.
 (J.D.
 Penn Law, MBA Wharton, AILA) and the firm's wider U.S. immigration and corporate legal team.
-The result is a single coordinated case team across Mumbai and the U.S., with one lawyer accountable to you.
+The result is a single coordinated case team across Mumbai and the U.S.

-A Real Mumbai L-1 Client — In His Own Words
+A Mumbai L-1 Client — In His Own Words

-Most law firm websites display anonymous testimonials or stock-photo client images.
-We don't.
-Below is a video of an actual Mumbai-based client of our firm, on camera, discussing how we handled his L-1 case after it had been refused by another firm.
-The case was restructured, the L-1A petition was approved, and the client subsequently obtained a green card through the EB-1C multinational executive category as his U.S. business expanded.
+Below is a video of a Mumbai-based client of our firm discussing how we handled his L-1 case after it had been refused by another firm.
+The case was restructured, the L-1A petition was approved, and the client subsequently obtained a green card through the EB-1C multinational executive category.

 Mumbai client of Davies & Associates discussing his L-1 visa experience.